joexi/NoGCugui/README.md

 # NoGCugui
-Avoid the unnessary gc when using ugui
+Avoid the unnessary gc when using ugui.
+For example ugui method CrossFadeAlpha may cause 1.1kb gc each time, that was unacceptable, using AnimationManager will save you from this shit.

 ## PROVIDE
 * set graphic enable & disable without gc